dwilliam62/nix-iso/README.md

   - GNOME (nixos-gnome)
 - COSMIC (nixos-cosmic, experimental)
 - Recovery (nixos-recovery)
+- NixOS UNSTABlE install scripts supporting
+  - ZFS'
+  - BTRFS
+  - XFS
+  - EXT4
+  - bcachefs
+ - Documentation for the OS install scripts is below
+ - There are dedicated links for each of the scripts below

 Note about live ISO GUIs: The GNOME and COSMIC profiles change only the live ISO user interface.
 The installers do NOT install GNOME or COSMIC onto the target